 Chennai is also well known for its historical past.
 The Britishers built Fort St. George which became the heart of the growing colonial city.
 The only town that was attacked during the First World War I was Madras.
 After India got independence in 1947, Chennai became the capital of Madras state.

 My Chennai Experience:

 If I talk about my Chennai Experience, then it was astounding i.e. Namma Chennai.
 I have lived for 5 years in the cultural capital of India.
 When someone comes from North India to places like Chennai in South India, which has a different culture, tradition, and language, then he gets a unique experience.

-Well, most of the people like to communicate in Tamil here but almost everyone understands English here.
+Well, most people like to communicate in Tamil here but almost everyone understands English here.
 Yeah I’m a Punjabi, so it’s very difficult and different initially but I got used to it eventually.
 The beautiful thing about this place I noticed the most is its simplicity.
 Looks don’t matter here, like in the North.
-Nobody will criticize you because of your dressing sense, your makeup.
-The best thing is people are intelligent yet very down to earth and no one is interfering in other’s life.
-This is my experience of this city which is surrounded by water bodies.
-Apart from this, Chennai is the place that makes me reminisces on my life experiences.
+Nobody will criticize you and award you a character certificate based on your dressing sense, your makeup especially if they don’t know all the facts.
+The best thing is people are intelligent here yet very down to earth and no one meddles in others life.
+This has been my perception of this city, which is surrounded by sea.
+Apart from this, Chennai is the place that makes me reminisce on my life experiences.

 How to Reach Chennai

 Chennai Central Station is the nearest railway station which is well connected to all major cities.
 Tourists can take direct trains from Nagpur, Gwalior, Mumbai, Hyderabad, and many other cities, even the most distant city Delhi, Chandigarh, Dehradun, Guwahati, etc.

 Chennai airport is located in Tirusulam which is 21 km from the City Centre.
 It is one of the busiest airports in Asia.
 Also, good connectivity with all states of India and other nations too.